Diagmerc/project-final/README.md

 5. Write tests for all public methods of the ProfileRestController controller.
 6. Add new functionality: adding tags to a task.
 The front is optional.

 9. Write a Dockerfile for the main server.

+11.Add localization in at least two languages for email templates and the home page index.html.